JOIN LOGIN JOIN

 alan merrett 2

 Making what seems to be a good point, there were technically female Space Marine models that existed way back in the male-dominated 1980s miniatures market.
-But what we found interesting about this post was that even back then, GW seemed to have a dedicated release cycle (either monthly or weekly), and they apparently ended up using everything that was sculpted… even the models in the dreaded “Drawer 101”.
+However, what we found interesting about this post was that even back then, GW seemed to have a dedicated release cycle (either monthly or weekly), and they apparently ended up using everything that was sculpted, including the models in the dreaded “Drawer 101”.

 He went on to say: